 [Like this article?
 Then you may also like: Saving Money And Avoiding Penalties With A Compressed Air Oil Separator]

 9. Inlet Air Filters

-These filters sit in front of the inlet air valve and are intended to keep large debris out of your compressor.
+These filters sit in front of the inlet air valve and keep large debris out of your compressor.
 This prevents particles from going into the compression cylinder of your compressor.
-While these won’t cause a compressor to shut down if neglected, they will cause the oil to become contaminated, and will increase your operating expenses.
+While these won’t cause a compressor to shut-down, if neglected, they will cause the oil to become contaminated, and will increase your operating expenses.

 10. Minimum Pressure Check Valve Rebuild Kit

 That’s it.
-These 10 parts should help you get by in a pinch.
+These 10 air compressor parts and accessories should help you get by in a pinch.
 For additional emergency protection, you may also want to consider contingency piping on compressed air systems that are mission critical to your operation.